 Information for patients and willing living donors

-What is the Australian Paired Kidney Exchange (AKX) Programme?
+What is the Australian Paired Kidney Exchange (AKX) Program?

-The Australian Paired Kidney Exchange (AKX) Programme is a nationwide living kidney donor program.
-The goal of the AKX Programme is to increase live kidney donor transplants by identifying matches for incompatible donor/recipient pairs.
+The Australian Paired Kidney Exchange (AKX) Program is a nationwide living kidney donor program.
+The goal of the AKX Program is to increase live kidney donor transplants by identifying matches for incompatible donor/recipient pairs.

-If you have a willing, but incompatible living donor, participation in the AKX Programme will increase the chance that you will be able to receive a living donor kidney transplant.
+If you have a willing, but incompatible living donor, participation in the AKX Program will increase the chance that you will be able to receive a living donor kidney transplant.

-Participants in the AKX Programme are registered in the computer database containing all the registered donor/recipient pairs across Australia.
+Participants in the AKX Program are registered in the computer database containing all the registered donor/recipient pairs across Australia.